 There are currently several ML frameworks available in R.

-- tidymodels: https://github.com/tidymodels, a recent collection of packages for ML workflow (developed by Max Kuhn at RStudio, which is a token of high quality material!);
+- tidymodels: https://github.com/tidymodels, a recent collection of packages for ML workflow (another package developed - more recently - by Max Kuhn at RStudio, which is a token of high quality material!);

 - rtemis: https://rtemis.netlify.com, a general purpose package for ML and visualization;

 - mlr3: https://mlr3.mlr-org.com/index.html, also a simple framework for ML models;